adamnagel/adamnagel.github.io/_posts/2024-08-22-going-cross-country.md

 --

-"Any advice?"
+"Any advice for the trip?"
 I ask the maintenance department manager.
-He's just shared some notes from the shop's thorough inspection of the bike.
+We've just talked through the notes from the shop's thorough inspection of the bike.

 "Avoid the riff-raff."